Social Assistance in Canada: Eligibility, Benefits, and Payment Dates

 That said, each province and territory runs its own social assistance program, with its own rules and benefits.

-Who Is Eligible for Social Assistance in Canada?
+Who is Eligible for Social Assistance in Canada?

 Apply for Social Assistance in Canada if you have low income